Ayush12358/TempusLogic/README.md

 Evaluate Model Performance
 Run the evaluation script on dyads:
 `python eval.py`
-This will:
+The Generation of these problems was done with GPT-oss-120b This will:
 - Load existing dyad problems from data/dyads_gpt5.txt and data/triads_gpt5.txt
 - Query the model for answers through the API